Solar Panel Cost Guide in Highland, IL (2025 Update)

 What is the average cost of installing solar panels in Highland?

-The average cost of solar panels in Highland is about $18,800 for a 5-kW system and $37,600 for a 10-kW system before the ITC, but the actual cost will depend on things such as the type of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Highland is about $18,800 for a 5-kW system and $37,600 for a 10-kW system before the ITC, but the real cost will depend on stuff like the model of solar panels you want, what size system you need and how much energy you consume.

 Buying or financing solar panels for your home can increase the value of your property by about 4%, according to research done by Zillow.
-The average home value in Highland is currently $231,155, so you can expect a value of about $9,477 more than houses without a solar system.
-The specific figures will vary, but most experts agree that installing solar panels in Highland is a rewarding investment.
+The average home value in Highland is currently $231,155, so you could be looking at a value of about $9,477 more than houses without a solar system.
+The specific figures will vary, but most experts agree that installing solar panels in Highland is a fruitful investment.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.